 - The company does not rely on interns to run its day to day business.

-Even for unpaid roles it is thoughtful to cover basic expenses such as local travel or meals when feasible.
+Even for unpaid roles, covering basic expenses such as local travel or meals is thoughtful where feasible.

 Why paying a fair stipend still helps

-Paying a stipend is not only an ethical choice but also a practical shield.
-It shows you acknowledge the value of the intern’s time.
-If the intern’s work is close to employee work, a fair stipend also makes it less likely that the arrangement will be criticised as exploitation.
+A stipend is both an ethical choice and a practical shield.
+It shows you acknowledge the value of the intern's time.
+If the intern's work is close to employee work, a fair stipend also makes it less likely the arrangement will be criticised as exploitation.

 Charging interns fees under the label of paid training

-Some organisations try to charge candidates money for a so called training program that is tied to internship or live projects.
+Some organisations try to charge candidates money for a so-called training programme that is tied to an internship or live projects.
 This may look attractive as a revenue stream but carries significant risk.

 Common problems with these schemes:

-- Contradicts the basic rule that an employer pays for work, not the other way around.
+- Contradicts the basic rule that an employer pays for work.

 - Invites complaints of cheating if the promise of experience or placement is not met.